Flag of Peru: State flag

 The state flag (pabellón nacional), used by state institutions, is marked with the National shield (Escudo Nacional).
 It is used during ceremonies in which the National Flag is hoisted in the presence of spectators (as opposed to a static, permanent flag).
 A form of this flag, the national standard (estandarte nacional) is used indoors by official and private institutions.
 It is used for the Government Palace, the United Nations, and in similar formal capacities.

 War flag

 The war flag (bandera de guerra), similar to the state flag, is marked with the Coat of Arms (Escudo de Armas).
-It is flown by the Peruvian military and national police and is typically inscribed with the service, name and number of the unit flying it.
+It is flown by the Peruvian Armed Forces and National Police of Peru and is typically inscribed with the service, name and number of the unit flying it.

 Naval jack

 The naval jack (bandera de proa) is not based on the triband.
 It is a square flag, consisting of a white square with the coat of arms (Escudo de Armas) on a red field.
-It is used on warships, usually with the ensign of the highest-ranking officer on board above it.
+It is used on the Peruvian Navy warships, usually with the ensign of the highest-ranking officer on board above it.